ralna/GALAHAD/doc/Python/slls.rst

           holds the number of variables.
       o : int
           holds the number of residuals.
+      m : int
+          holds the number of cohorts.
       Ao_ne : int
           holds the number of entries in the constraint Jacobian $A_o$.
       Ao_val : ndarray(Ao_ne)